arief25ramadhan/udacity-behavioral-cloning/README.md

 We drove the car movement for three laps in the sandy track.
 We tried to put our car in the middle lane and avoided going off track.
 The image data from our drive is recorded and processed in the pipeline.

-The function preprocess in data_loader.py is where
+The function preprocess_image in data_loader.py is where our preprocessing happens.
+This includes cropping on the regions of interest, resizing, quantizing, and normalization.
+The purpose of preprocessing is to extract the relevant info from the data, so it becomes lightweight but still highly functional.

 ### 4.2.
 Data Augmentation